1980: Clairvius Narcisse

 Further Revelations

-While evidence does seem to suggest that Clairvius Narcisse was turned into a Haitian zombie, a study of his and other zombies pasts conducted by Wade Davis showed that likely none of them were selected at random.
-Narcisse, in particular, was not an innocent victim of some fiendish plan to simply make zombies... unlike the straightforward tale told in newspapers about how he died, was resurrected, and returned, the truth is he was hated by his family and community and they, collectively, arranged for him to be removed.
+While evidence does seem to suggest that Clairvius Narcisse was turned into a Haitian zombie, a study of his and other zombies' pasts conducted in 1982-1983 by anthropologist and ethnobotonist Wade Davis showed that likely none of the people who were turned into zombies were selected at random.
+Narcisse, in particular, was not an innocent victim of some fiendish plan to simply make zombies... unlike the straightforward tale Narcisse told in newspapers about how he died, was resurrected, and returned, the truth is that Narcisse was hated by his family and community and they, collectively, arranged for him to be removed.

-Though Clairvius Narcisse had apparently fathered several children by different women, he supported none of them.
+Though Clairvius Narcisse had apparently himself fathered several children by different women, he supported none of them.
 Because he wouldn't marry, and ignored other social obligations in l'Estere, he had saved up a good deal of money.
-He refused to employ this money to help his friends and neighbors when asked, spending it only on himself and his own house.
+Despite being reasonably well-off, Clairvius always refused to employ this money to help his friends and neighbors when asked, spending it only on himself and his own house.

-This meant that not only was he generally disliked by the town's community but, in the eyes of his family, was waiting like a wolf to inheirit a section of his father's land that would normally be divided equally between wifeless and childless Clairvius and his younger brother, who supported a large family.
-Add to this that Clairvius often fought with his own family, and often about not sharing his money or resources to help in some way, and it becomes clear there were many people who would want Clairvius Narcisse to be punished for simply not paying attention to the social norms that made his society work.
+This meant that not only was Clairvius generally disliked by the town's community but, in the eyes of his family, was waiting like a wolf to inherit a section of his father's land that would normally be divided equally between the wifeless and childless Clairvius and his younger brother, who was supporting a large family.
+Add to this that Clairvius often fought with his own family, and often about not sharing his money or resources to help in some way, and it becomes clear there were many people who would want Clairvius Narcisse to be punished for simply not paying attention to the social norms that made his town work.

 Davis' investigation led him to believe that it was Clairvius' uncle who initiated the request for Clairvius to be zombified.
 Evidence that his family was involved can be seen in that his family refused to allow an autopsy on him at the hospital, and never returned his letters once he found himself free again.
-With Clairvius legally dead all of the father's land would pass to the younger son, which I presume it did sometime in the eighteen years Clairvius was not present in l'Estere.
+With Clairvius legally dead, all of the father's land presumably passed to the younger brother sometime in the eighteen years Clairvius was not present in l'Estere.

 When Clairvius Narcisse returned to l'Estere in 1980, instead of the quiet meeting implied by the newspaper version of his story, the villagers had been shocked to see him and made such a commotion that the government authorities placed him in jail to protect him from attack.
-His family did not welcome him back home.
-He was taken under the care (and protection) of Dr. Lemarque Douyon, and then spent his time largely at Douyon's private clinic or at the Baptist mission in the area, only visiting l'Estere for short periods and always with Douyon accompanying.
+Clairvius' family did not welcome him back home.
+He was taken under the care (and protection) of Dr. Lemarque Douyon, and then spent his time largely at Douyon's private clinic or at the Baptist mission in the area, only visiting l'Estere for short periods, and always with Douyon accompanying him.

 The Significance of Narcisse's Experience

-However unimportant his family and town thought Clairvius Narcisse was, his case was the key element that led to investigation of the Haitian zombie and the discovery of many of the secrets attached to the phenomena.
+However unimportant his family and town thought Clairvius Narcisse was, his case was the key element that led to investigation of the phenomena of Haitian zombies and the discovery of many of the secrets attached.

-Dr. Douyon Lemarque had spent twenty years investigating every claim of a returned zombie that appeared, each time hoping to find evidence of a drug being used to imitate death in victims; but every single case had problems that prevented Douyon from establishing enough evidence to suggest the actual existence of such a drug.
-In most cases either there was not enough proof that the alleged 'zombie' had in fact been a zombie, or there were insufficient medical records to allow for any sort of guess at a cause of 'death.'
+Dr. Douyon Lemarque had spent his twenty years investigating every claim of a returned zombie because each time he hoped to find evidence of a drug being used to imitate death in these victims; but every single case had problems that prevented Douyon from establishing enough evidence to suggest the actual existence of such a drug.
+In most cases, either there was not enough proof that the alleged 'zombie' had in fact been a zombie, or there were insufficient medical records to allow for any sort of guess at a cause of 'death.'

 With the case of Clairvius Narcisse, however, not only was there ample evidence that Narcisse was in fact the same man who had been buried eighteen years previous, but he was able to state for himself what his experience had been like.
-In addition, the Albert Schweitzer Hospital was one of the few facilities at the time that kept complete and exact medical records, as hospitals in the United States or Europe would.
+In addition, the Albert Schweitzer Hospital was one of the few facilities in Haiti at the time that kept complete and exact medical records, as hospitals in the United States and Europe did.
 So for the first time, Douyon had a confirmed zombie with reliable medical information.

-Armed with this evidence, Douyon and his backers felt it was very sure that a drug was indeed being used to induce a false death in victims; a drug that would have great medical potential if identified.
-For this reason, it was decided to hire a specialist to follow the chain of evidence and, hopefully, discover the drug; that specialist was anthropologist and ethnobiologist Wade Davis... and by the time he was done investigating, he had discovered much more than just what drug was faking death... he discovered the real reasons why zombies are created in Haiti.
+Armed with this evidence, Douyon and his backers felt it was very sure that a drug was indeed being used to induce a false death in victims; a drug that could have great medical potential if identified.
+For this reason, it was decided to hire a specialist to follow the chain of evidence and, hopefully, discover the drug; that specialist was anthropologist and ethnobotonist Wade Davis... and by the time he was done investigating, Davis had discovered much more than just what drug was faking death in the zombies; he also discovered the real reasons why zombies are created in Haiti... but that is a longer story, for a different time.

-So the strange 'death' of Clairvius Narcisse had far reaching consequences that all involved could not have predicted.
+So the strange 'death' of Clairvius Narcisse had far reaching consequences that all involved could not have predicted when the the dead man returned home eighteen years after being buried in his grave.

 Anomalies -- the Strange & Unexplained, as well as my other website -- Monsters Here & There -- are supported by patrons, people like you!
 All new Anomalies articles are now posted for my patrons only, along with exclusive content made just for them.
 You can become a patron for just $1 a month!